LoginRadius/engineering-portal/content/blog/hashing-user-passwords-using-bcryptjs/index.md

     module.exports = router;
   ```
-  Here we used express Router to create our routes in a separate file so that we can keep our `server.js` as clean as possible.
+  Here we used express Router to create our routes in a separate file to keep our `server.js` as clean as possible.

 We are using `bcrypt` to hash user password and then store them in the database.
-This way we are not storing the plain text passwords in the database and even if someone can get access to hashed password they won't be able to login.
+This way, we are not storing the plain text passwords in the database, and even if someone can get access to a hashed password, they won't be able to log in.

   - Import the user routes in the server.js.
-See upadted code below.
+See the updated code below.

   `server.js`
   ```js